trox115/Barber-Api/README.md

 ```

-it will create Barbers and a user Test
+It will create Barbers and a user Test

 To manually add a barber use: